vijayy6686/CO2_Emission_Predictor/README.md

-📘 Project Description: CO₂ Emission Predictor
+🌍 CO₂ Emission Predictor
-🔹 Project Overview
+📖 Project Overview

 The CO₂ Emission Predictor is an end-to-end machine learning web application designed to estimate vehicle carbon dioxide emissions (g/km) based on vehicle specifications and fuel consumption data.

-The project demonstrates how machine learning can be applied to environmental impact analysis by building a complete pipeline—from data preprocessing and model training to deployment through an interactive web interface.
+This project demonstrates how machine learning can be applied to environmental impact analysis by building a complete pipeline — from data preprocessing and model training to deployment through an interactive web interface.

 Users can enter vehicle details such as engine size, transmission type, fuel type, and fuel consumption values to obtain an instant CO₂ emission prediction.
-The application focuses on accuracy, transparency, and clean ML engineering practices, avoiding misleading or artificial metrics.
+The application emphasizes accuracy, transparency, and clean ML engineering practices, deliberately avoiding misleading or artificial metrics.

-🔹 Dataset Information
+📊 Dataset Information

 The dataset used in this project consists of real-world vehicle specifications and emission measurements.
-It includes a mix of categorical and numerical features, making it suitable for a supervised regression problem.
+It contains a combination of categorical and numerical features, making it suitable for a supervised regression problem.

-Key features include:
+🔹 Key Features

 Vehicle manufacturer (Make)